nickelpro/vito.nyc/content/posts/swig-part1/index.md

 Normally this is the part of the tutorial where we add a second layer of complexity to the material introduced in the first couple sections.
-But thanks to SWIG, there is no addtional complexity.
+But thanks to SWIG, there is no additional complexity.
 Classes, methods, and functions all work identically to the basic POD we're already familiar with.

 Figure 2 creates a proper class with a method; it also adds an implementation